 Champions of Business is always looking for speakers that share Junior Achievement’s same passion for inspiring and developing our future leaders.
 The attendees of this event come back year after year to celebrate greatness in Northcentral Wisconsin, while supporting business and economic education for today’s youth.
 Having a Keynote Speaker with the same level of enthusiasm for entrepreneurship, leadership, and business ethics is a crucial piece to an inspiring and energizing evening.
-If you’re interested in speaking for Champions of Business, please contact Mari Stein, District Director of Junior Achievement of Wisconsin, Northcentral District.
+If you’re interested in speaking for Champions of Business, please contact Mari Stein, Senior Regional Director of Junior Achievement of Wisconsin, Northcentral District.

 John M. Noel is an American entrepreneur and philanthropist who has created thousands of jobs in Central Wisconsin.
 Over his illustrious career, John served as founder and/or CEO of Travel Guard International, Compass Properties, Berkshire Hathaway Travel Protection, Marathon Travel, MultiNational Underwriters, My Assist and Insure America.